department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 ---

 <div class="va-introtext">
-Learn about burial in a private cemetery and which burial benefits are available to Veterans buried in private cemeteries.
+Learn about the burial benefits available to a Veteran buried in a private cemetery.
 </div>

 ## Memorial items